skijit/notes/programming/web/javascript/javascript-gotchas.md

     - object -> constructor property -> constructor function's prototype property -> prototype object

 - `typeof` returns string, usually of object
+- `instanceof` compares an object and a ctor:
-- `instanceof` returns the constructor reference
+    - `ninja instanceof Ninja` returns a boolean
+    - so this works with inheritance up the prototype chain

+- inheritance: `subClassCtor.prototype = new superClass()`